ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ## Sequence of functionality/calls through Chirp!

-When a user accesses the website they make an http GET request.
-If they make such a request to page which they are not authorized to, then the program makes an authorize code request + code challenge to Azure AD B2C attempting to Authenticate the user.
+When a user accesses the website they make a http GET request.
+If they make such a request to page which they are not authorized to, then the program makes an authorized code request + code challenge to Azure AD B2C attempting to Authenticate the user.
 Azure B2C then sends an authorization code request to Github, Where the user can authorize with github to login.
-If the user is successful with this, then it returns an aurthorization code to B2C and B2C get a token from github with the code.
+If the user is successful with this, then it returns an authorization code to B2C and B2C get a token from github with the code.
 B2C then return an authorization code to the Client.
 The client can get authorization id and token from B2C.
-When the user then has logged in and is granted authorozation to the page, then the server returns the web-page and the client can render it.
+When the user then has logged in and is granted authorization to the page, then the server returns the web-page and the client can render it.

 ![Sequence Diagram](diagrams/SequenceeForProtectedResource.png)